teppyboy/bingto/README.md

 ## Usage

+For first run, you need to execute `bingto --install` to complete the dependency install

-Execute `bingto` and let it do the job.
+Then after that, execute `bingto` and let it do the job.

 ## Installation

-Use pipx to install this:
+Use [pipx](https://pypa.github.io/pipx/installation/) to install this:

 ```bash
 pipx install git+https://github.com/teppyboy/bingto